 - Our responsibility is limited to responding to specific instructions received from you, or on your behalf from your professional advisers or agents, and we are under no obligation to investigate or verify independently the accuracy or completeness of such instructions.
 If we are obliged to make any assumptions as to matters of fact, or the laws of any jurisdiction other than Bermuda, we may rely entirely upon those assumptions without independent verification.

 External Information and Public Records

 - In advising you, we may rely on, or provide you with, information obtained from third parties (including, but not limited to, experts, witnesses or government agencies or registers) whether or not certified as being true copies of the originals.
 You acknowledge that we do not accept responsibility, and will not be liable for, any damage or loss caused by errors or omissions contained in information obtained from third parties.

-- We retain all ownership rights in all intellectual property of any kind created for you by us.
+- We retain all ownership rights in all intellectual property of any kind created for you by us, including all copyrights which may arise through collaboration with you.
 Our intellectual property may not be reproduced, or provided to any third party, without our prior written consent.

 - We will keep information you provide confidential except where you agree that information may be disclosed or where we are required by law to provide information to others.